What to do after the change of the primary domain of your cPanel account

 FTP accounts

-Although the new domain first needs to be removed from the hosting server before setting it as the primary domain, FTP accounts of domain2.tld are retained during the process.
+Although the new domain should be first removed from the hosting server before setting it as the primary domain, FTP accounts of domain2.tld are retained during the process.
 FTP accounts of domain1.tld will be reassigned to domain2.tld usernames, but their paths cannot be changed.

 FTP accounts of other hosted domains will not be affected during the process.
 Here is a summary: